 There is nothing more empowering than being in control.
-Regardless of what you are doing in life, whether it be professional or personal, being the architect of your own destiny can make a world of difference.
+Regardless of what you are doing in life, whether it be professional or personal, being the architect of your destiny can make a world of difference.

-And nowhere is that philosophy more relevant than if you’re ambitious to become a top cyclist…
+And nowhere is that philosophy more relevant than if you’re ambitious to become a top cyclist.

 Taking the bull by the horns

-Inner strength, self determination and the power to choose how you respond to the environment, weather conditions and general circumstances can give you a crucial edge, both mentally and physically.
+Inner strength, self-determination, and the power to choose how you respond to the environment, weather conditions, and general circumstances can give you a crucial edge, both mentally and physically.

-For example, imagine this familiar scenario… You are busy with work and may not have enough time as you would like to train.
+For example, imagine this familiar scenario: You are busy with work and may not have enough time as you would like to train.
 You only have an hour or so free.
 What is the best response?
-Well, you could do what the majority would do and think: “It’s not worth it, I’ll train tomorrow.”
+Well, you could do what the majority would do and think: “It’s not worth it.
+I’ll train tomorrow.”

 Either of those would be better than doing nothing.
-But to get there you need to motivate yourself and, yes, take the bull by the horns.
+But to get there, you need to motivate yourself and, yes, take the bull by the horns.

 Work towards a specific goal

-In his excellent book The 7 Habits of Highly Effective People Stephen Covey alludes to personal leadership.
+In his excellent book, The 7 Habits of Highly Effective People, Stephen Covey alludes to personal leadership.
 He explains this is the art of leading oneself towards what you believe to be your goals by focusing on relevant activities to build a platform to avoid distractions.
 This can be successfully applied to cyclists.
 Riders who deploy a high level of personal leadership will be more productive and, ultimately, successful.

 But if you want to succeed, you will need to motivate yourself to get out on the road and do the session.
 Your coach may not be available to give you a push, so it will have to come from within.
-And don’t forget, as is always the case of training in bad weather, you will feel a higher sense of achievement afterwards.
+And don’t forget, as is always the case of training in bad weather, you will feel a higher sense of achievement afterward.

 Unless you have a coach or a mentor who is with you 100% of the time to motivate you, your motivation will have to come from inside YOU.
 This process can be referred to as the physical creation: giving yourself the tools and strength to achieve your goal.

-So, as a cyclist, if you decide your goal is to try to finish in the top 20 of a specific race, you need to organise your training program and manage your diet, nutrition and rest to ensure you arrive at the start in the best possible shape to give you the best chance of achieving your aim.
+So, as a cyclist, if you decide your goal is to try to finish in the top 20 of a specific race, you need to organize your training program and manage your diet, nutrition and rest to ensure you arrive at the start in the best possible shape to give you the best chance of achieving your aim.

 Teamwork and collaboration

-So in terms of cycling be prepared to listen to advice, appreciate the help you get from your coach, be thankful for any support you receive from your family and friends and be willing to accept assistance.
+So in terms of cycling, be prepared to listen to advice, appreciate the help you get from your coach, be thankful for any support you receive from your family and friends and be willing to accept assistance.